cmark0v/linux_hax/linuxhax.rst

 - ``/proc/cpuinfo`` - cpu core info, pretty great
 - ``/dev/random`` - random data from hardware. cat this and u get a dump of real physical entropy
 - ``/dev/urandom`` - output of a psrng using above as seed. cat this and get infinite 'random' data generated from finite entropy harvested from ahrdware
-- ``/etc/passwd`` - old school place where some user info is stored, originally included encrypted passwords
+- ``/etc/passwd`` - old school place where some user info is stored, originally included encrypted passwords. now it is where you go to look up info like groups and home directories and shells quickly. each line is a user and all of their ``chsh`` / ``usermod`` related properties
-- ``/etc/shadow`` - where they moved the encrypted passwords  from passwd to hide them from users when ti as realzied they could be cracked
+- ``/etc/shadow`` - where they moved the encrypted passwords and put them as only ``r/w`` by root and ``r`` group shadow  from passwd to hide them from users when ti as realzied they could be cracked
 - ``/etc/hosts`` - lsit of hosts that are basically added to DNS, can put some of your servers here so u dont type ip
-- ``/etc/hostname`` - yur hostname, for some reason i feel i usualy msut edit this and use the hostname command at the same time/session
+- ``/etc/hostname`` - yur hostname, for some reason i feel i usualy must edit this and use the hostname command at the same time/session
 - ``/etc/rc.local`` - old school palce to put commands to have them run on boot, on many linux systems.
-- ``/etc/resolv.conf`` - old way of keeping global nameservers. depends on the system now....
+- ``/etc/resolv.conf`` - old way of keeping global nameservers. depends on the system now.
+In theory you can just add lines to add hosts but generally there is osme crackpot software stack hiding behind a local service that this file points to. way to make something overcomplicated.
 - ``/etc/motd`` - text displayed at login. put stuff here if you have users, info about the system, advertisements, cuss them out, etc